Open-Telecoms-Data/open-fibre-data-standard/docs/reference/codelists.md

 The [schema](schema.md) has a `codelist` property to indicate the CSV File that defines the codes in the codelist (shown as tables below).
 It also has an `openCodelist` property, to indicate whether the codelist is open or closed.

 Codes are case-sensitive, and are generally provided as English language camelCase.
-Codes must not be translated, though the OFDS team will work with publishers to translate code titles and definitions.
+Codes must not be translated.

 ## Open codelists